-David SOUTHWICK: The Premier has not backed her bill, because the Premier herself knows she has overcooked the title.
+David SOUTHWICK: Speaker, it is clear that the Premier does not believe in her own bill.
+If the Premier believed in the bill, the Premier would be up and about tonight spruiking it, talking it up and saying it is the toughest bill going.
+This is the challenge, Premier, to get on your feet and back your bill.
+The Premier has not backed her bill, because the Premier herself knows she has overcooked the title.
 She has overcooked the title because the substance does not reflect what the title was trying to do.
 It ain't a tough bill, it is a weak bail bill.
 It does not go far enough.
 The Premier has not listened to the opposition.
 Three times we tried to make it tough.
 The community has asked for tough bail.
-The government have not delivered tough bail.
 The government have not delivered tough laws.
 Ultimately Victorians will decide next year, Premier, and you will be ousted along with your weak titles that have come to this bill.